 - Come here for: Brew and a Bowl

-Rated in the top ten of all restaurants in Kelowna on Tripadvisor and travelers choice 2021, BNA Brewing is a definite contender for anyone looking to check out Kelowna’s craft brewery and food scene.
+Rated in the top ten of all restaurants in Kelowna, BNA Brewing is a definite contender for anyone looking to check out Kelowna’s craft brewery and food scene.

 Cozy up in the tasting room with its eclectic decor with sofas and chairs that make it feel like it’s taken from the set of Friends.
-Known best for their variety of sours and lagers, be sure to check out the Regatta Beach Sour Club (4.2%abv) and the 76 Wolverine Lager (4.8%abv).
+Known best for their variety of sours and lagers, be sure to check out the Regatta Beach Sour Club (which is a rotating sour) and the 76 Wolverine Lager (4.8% abv).

 Not ready to go home? finish the day with bowling next door.
 That’s right, a brew and bowl – what a great combination!
 In fact, many consider this to be one of the best things to do in Kelowna and I couldn’t agree more.

 Related Read: Are you a foodie?
-If you’re heading to Vancouver be sure to join a Vancouver food tour for the ultimate cusine experience!
+If you’re heading to Vancouver be sure to join a Vancouver food tour for the ultimate cuisine experience!